resplendentHSHI/lockout-tournament/content/home.md

 ---

 Welcome to Gunn High School's annual mathematics competition!
-It will be held on the date of March 4th, 2023.
+It was held on the date of March 4th, 2023.

-GMC will be held **in person** for the first time this year, for all participants!
-All participants in nearby middle and high schools, especially those in PAUSD, are encouraged to compete for prizes!

-## Registration

-Registration is still open at <https://bit.ly/GMC2023>, and join the [Discord](https://discord.gg/3jsRqhahJW)!
-Thanks to our generous sponsors, this competition is once again free for all participants!

-Also, more detailed and up-to-date information on GMC specifics can be found at our manual, which will be posted **closer to the competition date**.
-Most of the round information and logistics will be similar to last year's competition (except the in person format), which can be referenced at <https://bit.ly/GMC2022Manual>.

 ## About

-The GMC will be held by dedicated Gunn students from Gunn Math Circle.
-We invite all aspiring mathematicians of all skill levels!
+The GMC was held by dedicated Gunn students from Gunn Math Circle.

-The competition will have **2 divisions**, A and B, so that competitors' skill levels are well matched.
+The competition has **2 divisions**, A and B, so that competitors' skill levels are well matched.
 Division B will be for those who are relatively new to competition math and are generally taking a math class before calculus.
 Division A will be for those who are familiar with competition math, and will thus have harder problems.

 Students will compete in **teams of 4**.
 (Teams of 2 or 3 are okay as well, but they will be at a disadvantage during the team rounds as they have fewer people.)
 Students may compete individually, but we strongly encourage competing in teams to get the most out of the competition.